Sierra Nevada bighorn sheep: Diet

 Sierra bighorn are ruminant herbivores with four-chambered stomachs.
-Bighorn are primarily grazers, consuming various grasses, forbs, and woody vegetation depending on season and location.
+Bighorn are primarily grazers, consuming various grasses, forbs, flowers, and roots depending on season and location.
 Naturally occurring mineral licks provide necessary minerals for bone and muscle growth.
-In the spring and summer, Sierra Nevada bighorn sheep primarily feed on grasses and forbs, while in the fall and winter, they shift their diet to include more woody vegetation.

-Endangerment
+Species recovery

 Centuries of unregulated hunting, disease outbreaks, and mountain lion predation took a heavy toll on the Sierra bighorn population.
 Human-induced threats include habitat loss due to development and climate change, hunting, and competition for food with domestic livestock.
-However, disease played the largest role in the decline of the subspecies with domestic sheep transmitting virulent diseases, in particular pneumonia from Pasteurella, beginning in the 1870s.
+Disease played the largest role in the decline of the subspecies with domestic sheep transmitting virulent diseases, in particular pneumonia from Pasteurella, beginning in the 1870s.
+In 1999, CDFW was made the lead agency responsible for implementing Sierra bighorn recovery.
+A group of stakeholders drafted the Sierra Nevada Bighorn Sheep Recovery Plan, and CDFW formed the Sierra Nevada Bighorn Sheep Recovery Program to work toward the goals of the Recovery Plan.
 By the 1970s about 250 animals remained, occupying only two small areas of their former vast range.
 Translocations by the California Department of Fish and Wildlife (CDFW) helped to reestablish bighorn herds in historic habitat, but in spite of these efforts the population hit a low of about 100 total individuals in 1995.
-On January 3, 2000, Sierra bighorn were listed as a federally endangered subspecies.

-Species recovery

-In 1999, CDFW was made the lead agency responsible for implementing Sierra bighorn recovery.
-A group of stakeholders drafted the Sierra Nevada Bighorn Sheep Recovery Plan, and CDFW formed the Sierra Nevada Bighorn Sheep Recovery Program to work toward the goals of the Recovery Plan.
 By the late 1990s, the population of Sierra Nevada bighorns had dwindled to around 125 individuals, with the Yosemite Herd accounting for 20 of these.
 In response to public concern, the U.S. Fish and Wildlife Service listed the Sierra Nevada bighorn sheep as endangered and the California legislature approved funding for a recovery plan.
 This plan involved the use of scientific methodologies and GPS satellite tracking for relocation efforts, which successfully increased the population of these sheep.

-Since then conditions have been particularly favorable for population growth, with the total number of individuals reaching about 250 by 2002 and about 600 in 2016.
+On January 3, 2000, Sierra bighorn were listed as a federally endangered subspecies.
+Conditions became particularly favorable for population growth, with the total number of individuals reaching about 250 by 2002.
+In 2014, fourteen Sierra Nevada bighorn sheep were flown to Big Arroyo in Sequoia National Park via helicopter to establish a population on the western side of the Sierra Crest. and about 600 in 2016.
+A 2016 genetics study confirmed significant divergence between the three subspecies of North America's bighorn sheep: Sierra Nevada bighorn sheep, Rocky Mountain bighorn sheep and desert bighorn sheep.
+In 2023, more recent studies indicate that the population has dropped to approximately half, or 300.
+This is due to high levels of mountain lion predation combined with heavy snowfall, threatening the species even further.
 The Recovery Program continues to monitor population growth, habitat use, and cause-specific mortality of Sierra bighorn, and to carry out augmentations and translocations in an effort to achieve recovery goals.

-In 2014, fourteen Sierra Nevada bighorn sheep were flown to Big Arroyo in Sequoia National Park via helicopter to establish a population on the western side of the Sierra Crest.